-Looking back at the headlines in cell and gene therapies in 2019, one theme that comes to mind is collaboration.
-New partnerships, like the recently announced alliance between Harvard and MIT to develop a Center for Advanced Biological Innovation and Manufacturing, have encouraged progress in the field.
+Looking back at the headlines in advancements in cell and gene therapy in 2019, one theme that comes to mind is collaboration.
+New partnerships have encouraged progress in the field.
+One example is the recently announced alliance between Harvard and MIT to develop a Center for Advanced Biological Innovation and Manufacturing.
 And cooperation between stakeholder groups—from cell collection centers to drug developers to CROs—remains an essential factor in expediting patient access to life-saving therapies.

 Progress and evolution in CAR-T research

 In 2019, we saw CAR-T cell therapies continue to advance at a dramatic rate.
 While results in hematologic malignancies have historically been most robust, researchers are now exploring how CAR-T therapies may be used to treat solid tumors.
 Despite the new challenges this approach presents, results in early trials have been promising.

 One option being explored to overcome the immunosuppressive microenvironment in solid tumors is the use of TRUCKs, or T Cell Redirected Universal Cytokine Killing.
 This describes the process by which CAR-T cells are used as a vehicle for administering cytokines that stimulate an immune response.

 Additionally, companies like Editas Medicine, GammaDelta Therapeutics and others are pursuing how gamma-delta cells can be used as immunotherapies for solid tumors and other cancer indications beyond lymphoma.

 Efficacy of CAR-T treatments are also being explored in indications outside of oncology, including cardiovascular disease.
 The many strides made this year—and the questions that remain—suggest that the CAR-T field will continue to evolve rapidly in the coming years.